gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 >**Note:**
-The following steps should be performed in the [GitLab application server](gitlab.md) which ideally should not have Redis or Sentinels in the same machine for a HA setup.
+The following steps should be performed in the [GitLab application server](gitlab.md) which ideally should not have Redis or Sentinels on it for a HA setup.

 1. Edit `/etc/gitlab/gitlab.rb` and add/change the following lines: